grafana/grafana/docs/sources/visualizations/time-series/graph-time-series-as-bars.md

 ### Gradient mode

 Set the mode of the gradient fill.
 Fill gradient is based on the line color.
 To change the color, use the standard color scheme field option.
-For more information, refer to [Apply color to series and fields]({{< relref "../../panels/working-with-panels/apply-color-to-series/" >}}).
+For more information, refer to [Color scheme]({{< relref "../../panels/configure-standard-options/#color-scheme" >}}).

 Gradient appearance is influenced by the **Fill opacity** setting.
 In the screenshots below, **Fill opacity** is set to 50.